Skip to main content

 Eradicating Polio

 Thanks to persistent public health efforts, recent years have seen significant progress against polio, a vaccine-preventable disease that can lead to paralysis and death.
-Cases have been reduced by more than 99% since 1988, with wild polio seen in just two countries today — Pakistan and Afghanistan — and is confined to small areas within them.
-These efforts have also seen the World Health Organization’s African region become polio-free in 2020 – a major landmark toward eradication.
-But pressure must be kept up if polio is to be wiped out altogether.
-To this end, Bloomberg Philanthropies provides major assistance to the Global Polio Eradication Initiative (GPEI), a partnership spearheaded by the World Health Organization, UNICEF, the U.S. Centers for Disease Control and Prevention, Rotary International, and the Bill & Melinda Gates Foundation.
+Cases have been reduced by more than 99% since 1988, with wild polio seen in just two countries today — Pakistan and Afghanistan.
+But pressure must be maintained if polio is to be eradicated altogether.
+To this end, Bloomberg Philanthropies supports the Global Polio Eradication Initiative (GPEI), a partnership spearheaded by the World Health Organization, UNICEF, the U.S. Centers for Disease Control and Prevention, Rotary International, and the Gates Foundation.

 The GPEI receives financial support from governments of countries affected by polio; private-sector foundations, donor governments, multilateral organizations, private individuals, humanitarian and nongovernmental organizations, and corporate partners.